-The wise man doubteth often,
+The wise man doubteth often, and changeth his mind;

-The fool is obstinate, and doubteth not;

-He knoweth all things but his own ignorance.
+The fool is obstinate, and doubteth not; He knoweth all things but his own ignorance.

 -- Akhenaton? (c.
 B.C.
 1375)

 If you are truly seeking wisdom, try going to the Old Testament and reading the Book of Proverbs.
 There you will find true salvation on this planet for it contains the ageless and profound wisdom we need.